YukiSahashi/slowmotion_echocardiography/README.md

 In this paper, all echocardiographic data were acquired using GE ultrasound equipment.
 We are very sorry that data are not shared for privacy purposes.
 <br/>
-Please put your DICOM format echocardiographic data in XXX.

 More than 1300 echocardiographic video data obtained from about 120 patients were trained into this paper.
 The authors used a GPU (GeForce Titan, 24GB) for training and inference.
 Please use your own dataset to create the arbitrary-time slow-motion echocardiography.